blockchain-storage/app/docs/source/crypto.rst

 During transmission and storage, keys are serialized and deserialized in the following manner:

 * Public key pair: ``LibNaCLPk:`` + public key bytes + verify key bytes
-* Private key pair: ``LibNaCLSk:`` + private key bytes + signing seed
+* Private key pair: ``LibNaCLSk:`` + encryption seed + signing seed

-The signing key is then generated using the private key and the signing seed.
+The signing key is then generated using the signing seed.
+The private key can be generated from the encryption seed.